-Third edition of the “Research Impact Narratives” challenge
+Fourth edition of the “Research Impact Narratives” challenge

-Applications for the third edition of this Challenge open on April, 28 and will close on June 6, 2025.
+Applications for the “Research Impact Narratives” Challenge 2026 are now open and will close on 8 June 2026.

 Scientific research, whether fundamental or applied, is one of the key pillars of the NOVA University Lisbon, with the potential to impact all aspects of society, including academic, social, environmental, cultural, or economic aspects.